InvisiC0der/ai-code-scanner/README.md

 This project is open-source and free to use under the MIT License.

 👤 Author
-Made with ❤️ by Durga
+Made with  by Durga Prasath